African-American candidates for President of the United States: Impact

 Sharpton and Moseley Braun followed Jackson's campaign when they ran for the Democratic presidential nomination in 2004.
-Moseley Braun, having already made history as the only African American woman elected to the United States Senate, became the most visible female candidate to run for the 2004 Democratic presidential nomination.
-She advocated for expanding opportunity and encouraged women to seek positions of power.
+Moseley Braun, having already made history as the only African American woman elected to the United States Senate became the most visible female candidate to run for the 2004 Democratic presidential nomination.
+She advocated for expanding opportunities and encouraged women to seek positions of power.
 “Now is the time for Democrats to renew hope that we will leave [the American Dream] for the next generation in even better shape than we found it,” Moseley Braun said, “And a woman can lead the way.”
 Though Moseley Braun ended her campaign in January 2004, she earned a speaking slot at the Democratic Convention in Boston where she had a national platform to advocate for equal rights.

 Sharpton's 2004 campaign also focused on equal rights.
 In describing why he was running, Sharpton said, “ I think if we stand up for workers’ rights, stand up for a peace plan worldwide, stand up for the constitutional rights of every American, those people will come back [to the Democratic Party], and those people are the majority of Americans.”
-Like Moseley Braun, Sharpton's campaign allowed him to participate in the early nationally televised Democratic Party primary debates, and earned him a speaking slot at the 2004 Democratic Convention, the same year future president Barack Obama gained national attention for his convention speech.
+Like Moseley Braun, Sharpton's campaign allowed him to participate in the early nationally televised Democratic Party primary debates and earned him a speaking slot at the 2004 Democratic Convention, the same year future president Barack Obama gained national attention for his convention speech.

 On the Republican side, Keyes first ran for the nomination in 1996 seeking to get his party to focus on social issues such as abortion.
 Keyes garnered a significant amount of free media during this campaign.
 The number of primary votes Keyes received increased from his 1996 campaign (471,716) to his 2000 campaign (914,548) but his vote total decreased in his 2008 primary run (58,977).

 African American candidates have a variety of reasons for running for president.
 Some candidates run because they think they can win.
 Others run to influence the national debate by advocating for specific policy proposals.
 Some run for a combination of these reasons.